NikhilBorad/BaseHelp/README.md

 # Usage

-for use this library you have to extend BaseAppCompactActivity to your class
+Now, any of your activity extends AppCompactActivity.
+So basically you need to do is replace AppCompactActivity with BaseAppCompactActivity to your class
 ```
 public class MainActivity extends BaseAppCompactActivity{